Frequently Asked Questions

 Where is Young Dance located?

 Young Dance is located at 655 Fairview Ave N. St Paul MN 55104.
 Young Dance occupies the North/ East corner of the building.
-The building is run by the CO•MOTION Center for Movement, a non-profit organization which supports a collective of movement and fitness organizations with education and inclusion at the core of their programming.

 What’s a good age to enroll my child in dance classes?